The Best Flower Delivery Services We Actually Order From

 Freshness

-According to our chief creative officer (and resident plant whisperer), Kate Berry, the greatest indicators of fresh florals are firm, tight buds with flecks of green.
+According to creative consultant (and former Domino creative director), Kate Berry, the greatest indicators of fresh florals are firm, tight buds with flecks of green.
 You’ll have better luck at keeping them prim and proper all week long than those that arrive fully unfurled.
 If longevity is a concern, go with varieties that typically last longer, like carnations.

 Size